bstascavage/plexReport/README.md

 `subject` - Subject of the email.
 Note that the script will automatically add a date to the end of the subject.
 Required.

+`recipients_email` - Email addresses of any additional recipients, outside of your Plex friends.
+Optional.

+`recipients` - Plex usernames of any Plex friends to be notified.
+To be used with the -n option.
+Optional

+## Command-line Options

+All commandline options can be seen by running `plexReport.rb --help`

+`-n, --no-plex-email` - Do not send emails to Plex friends.
+Can be used with the `recipients_email` and `recipients` config file option to customize email recipients.

 ## Images

 New Episodes: